sdttttt/sdttttt/README.md

 ## About me

 Hi, I am a bricklayer, on the Internet.
 I often deal with network programming.
-I usually spend part of my time reading the literature and have very little time to code.
+I usually spend a lot of time reading literature and code.
-I like the art of design program.
-I was intoxicated by the excellent structural design.
+It takes very little time to actually write a program.
+*(unless there is a project that interests me)*

+I like program structure design.
+Refactoring is my disease.

 ## Talk me